-We love the simplicity of the Purifry, it’s really easy to setup and use.
+We love the simplicity of the Purifry, it’s really easy to set up and use.
 Turn it on, set the temperature (up to 200 degrees) and wait about 5 minutes for it to warm up.
-Place your desired food into the food basket and then set your timer (up to 60 minutes).
+Place your desired food into the food basket and then set your cooking time (up to 60 minutes).
 In our chip test, we did remove the basked halfway through to give it a shake as per the instructions although this isn’t absolutely necessary – it just helps to prevent the food from sticking together.
-A full basket of chips were cooked perfectly, crispy and golden in 20 minutes.
+A full basket of chips was cooked perfectly, crispy and golden in 20 minutes.

 What’s in the box?

-In the box you’ll find the unit itself, food separator and instruction booklet.
-We were disappointed there was no free recipe booklet included especially this being mid-range in terms of price.
-Having said that, take a trip to your local library or look online and you will find plenty of low fat frying cooking books to choose from.
+In the box, you’ll find the unit itself, the food separator and the instruction booklet.
+We were disappointed there was no free recipe booklet included especially since this is mid-range in terms of price.
+Having said that, take a trip to your local library or look online and you will find plenty of low-fat frying cooking books to choose from.

 Taking a look at customer feedback for the PuriFry, it has an average rating of 4 out of 5, with many customers reporting how impressed they were with the results, not just for cooking chips but for also soups, porridge, hot chocolate and Indian dahls.